-Sasamoto: In order to secure capable human resources.
-I think it's necessary for the company to appeal to women by directly asking them to join.
+Sasamoto: In order to secure capable human resources, I think it's necessary for the company to appeal to women by directly asking them to join.

 Hosokawa: I participate in the Japan Federation of Construction Contractors' Female Construction Activity Promotion Committee activity as the Chair.
 Now, the construction industry is hiring an increasing number of women.
 As a result, it is necessary to clarify the expectations and future vision for the industry, and also to show results.
 Up until now, the construction industry has been made up of companies where only men worked.
-We can expect the industry to widen the outlook due to the increase a suitable management style.
+We can expect the industry to widen the outlook due to the increase of women as well as generating new ideas and businesses from that.
+As the construction industry makes living spaces, I think a woman's viewpoint is important.
+Sugie: At government offices as well, women cannot further their development because bosses have difficulty with determining a suitable management style.
 With men, bosses have no problem scolding or being tough when necessary.
 However, they hesitate to do that with women.
-The current challenge for the management ranks is working on methods for training women
+The current challenge for the management ranks is working on methods for training women.

 Sasamoto: Even if women were to be systematically placed in managerial positions, how motivated an individual is to be engaged in their work would present a different issue.
 I think it's necessary to interview individuals and set goals, and to provide education to bosses who have female employees among their subordinates.
 If human resources are being developed, it is necessary to have a successor development plan.
-It is regarded as important for consolidated management.
-Group governance, and internal controls.
-I think one way to train management is to have individuals serve as President of an affiliate, enhance their careers. and then return to the Company.
+It is regarded as important for consolidated management, Group governance, and internal controls.
+I think one way to train management is to have individuals serve as President of and then return to the Company.
 Sugie: In management training, we need to think about the Company creating opportunities for learning, such as through human resource exchanges including exchanges with those outside of the Company as well as overseas experience.